Ministry of Defence

 Compiled and copyright © 2005 Lynda Smith

-The The War Memorial stands in the churchyard; it gives full name and date of death, and that are in year order (i.e. starting 1914 and ending 1918).
-For ease of searching, we have put the names into alphabetical order.
+The The War Memorial stands in All Saints churchyard, The Green, Caddington, Bedfordshire.
+It takes the form of a Celtic Cross on a stone block with a two stepped base.
+It lists the full name and date of death of the fallen, and in year order that they fell (i.e. starting 1914 and ending 1918).
+The memorial was unveiled 21 December 1919.
+For ease of searching, we have put the names into alphabetical order witrhin each conflict.

 Photographs Copyright © Lynda Smith 2005